OUR LEADERSHIP TEAM

 In his role, Mr. Graham works closely with Messrs.
 Ho and Diao, President and CEO, respectively, on the Company’s overall strategy and execution.
 While maintaining his continued oversight of business and corporate development, Mr. Graham will focus on implementing growth strategies while increasing efficiencies across all aspects of the business that contribute to sustainable bottom line improvements.
 He will continue to be responsible for ensuring complete alignment with the Company’s corporate vision, philosophy and core values.

-Conan is a certified Project Management Professional (PMP), holds a Masters Certificate in Project Management, a Bachelor of Arts (BA) in Administration Studies, and a Master of Business Administration (MBA) from Queen’s University.
+Conan is a certified Project Management Professional (PMP), holds a Bachelor of Arts in Administrative Studies, a Masters Certificate in Project Management, and an MBA from Queen’s University.

 Vice President, Operations